Contrastive Tuning: A Little Help to Make Masked Autoencoders Forget: Experiments and Analysis

 \subsection{Ablations and analysis}

 \paragraph{Ablation.} We evaluate the impact of essential CT components in Table~\ref{tab:ablation}.
 Masking during contrastive tuning results in a moderate drop in performance, but enables training on a single GPU.
 The NNCLR head initialization, by training it on top of frozen encoder features before CT, is essential to the performance gains.
-As MAE-CT does not use any augmentations besides crop and flip, the data-driven augmentation of the NN lookup is required to make the NNCLR task hard enough to learn a useful representation.
+As MAE\nobreakdash--CT does not use any augmentations besides crop and flip, the data-driven augmentation of the NN lookup is required to make the NNCLR task difficult enough to learn a useful representation.

-\paragraph{Computational cost.} MAE-CT inherits the scalability of MAE as MAE pre-training takes up most of the training duration (shown in Table~\ref{tab:runtime}).
-Contrastive tuning is efficient as it is sufficient to train for a short duration.
-Additionally, the NNCLR loss is not backpropagated through the full encoder as we freeze half of the encoder blocks for contrastive tuning, which greatly reduces runtime and memory.
-By sacrificing a bit of performance (-0.8\% in linear probing for ViT-L/16), contrastive tuning can also be applied with 75\% masking of the input.
-This enables contrastive tuning on \textit{all} considered model sizes on a \textit{single} A100 80GB GPU where even the larger models can be trained in roughly 1 day.

-\paragraph{Effective invariance to data augmentation.} We evaluate the average effective invariance \cite{deng2022} against rotations and different color augmentations.
-For an image $x$ and its augmented version $x_t$, \cite{deng2022} defines the effective invariance (EI) as $0$ if the linear classifier predicts different classes and $\sqrt{\hat{p}_t \cdot \hat{p}}$ if the predictions agree. $\hat{p}$ denote the predictions for $x$ and $\hat{p}_t$ denote the predictions for $x_t$.
-Table~\ref{tab:effective_invariance} shows the average EI for rotations against 90°, 180° and 270° and for color augmentations that include changes in brightness, contrast, hue and saturation.
-We report the average EI for images in the validation set of ImageNet.

-CT increases EI regarding rotations, where using extensive augmentations performs similar to not using them.
-The hand-crafted image augmentations used in MAE-CT$_{aug}$ further increase the EI against color augmentations, but also MAE-CT improves over MAE.
-These results indicate that MAE-CT develops increased robustness against color transformations even though during training the color information in the input is not perturbed.